owlen/TotemDBUnity/README.md

-# This Repo is DEPRECATRED and will be removed soon!
+# This Repo is DEPRECATRED and no longer used
+As of 26-06-2022, following some refactoring, this repository is no longer needed and is no longer maintained.

 # TotemDB Wrapper for Unity!
 Totem DB wrapper for unity